 Be prepared for some radical legal changes in the debt industry this year.
 The consumer watchdog CFPB is ready with its bag of new rules for the year 2015 and they will be dropped like a bombshell one after the other.
 Some rules will be in favor of the consumers whereas others will go against the debt collectors.

 Debt industry has boomed in the country like never before.
-In the last few years, .
+In the last few years, debt relief programs have grown in leaps and bounds.
 Be it student loan lenders or credit card companies, consumers are flocking to debt relief companies like beggars for lower payment plans.
 Debt collection agencies are doing well too.
 Just read the excerpt to get an idea about the real picture:

 “As per the New York State Unified Court System, a debt collection law firm has filed over 500 collection lawsuits against debtors in 2014.
 Lawsuits are mainly filed in order to convince courts to issue judgments against debtors.
 Once that is done, the debt collection agencies take the following actions - (a) issue subpoenas (b) freeze bank accounts (c) garnish wages.
 So you can very well imagine the amount this firm has earned in 2014 alone.”

 The condition of the medical debt industry is even worse.
 Americans are getting broke as they get sick.
-In fact, .
+In fact, in 2013, medical debt was the main reason behind rapid increase in bankruptcy filings.
 If stats are to be believed, nearly 1.7 million filed bankruptcy due to medical expenses.
 Medicaid, federal subsidies and online insurance markets have failed to protect consumers.

 Recently Melissa Jacoby said,